dip2109/Video-Segmentation-Retrieval-For-Image-Driven-Person-Recognition-for-surveillance/README.md

 # Technologies Used
-**1. YOLOv10:** For high-performance face detection.
+1. **YOLOv10:** For high-performance face detection.
-**2. OpenCV:** For frame processing and face recognition.
+2. **OpenCV:** For frame processing and face recognition.
-**3. Streamlit:** For the interactive user interface.
+3. **Streamlit:** For the interactive user interface.

 # Future Scope
-**1. Enhanced Detection:** Improve the system's ability to handle occluded or low-quality faces.
+1. **Enhanced Detection:** Improve the system's ability to handle occluded or low-quality faces.
-**2. Real-Time Processing:** Leverage advanced GPU acceleration for faster video analysis.
+2. **Real-Time Processing:** Leverage advanced GPU acceleration for faster video analysis.
-**3. Advanced Features:** Add multi-face detection and tracking capabilities.
+3. **Advanced Features:** Add multi-face detection and tracking capabilities.